(Want to receive more corruption report updates? Subscribe here!)

 Last updated: January 2018

-There is a low risk of corruption in Iceland's judicial system.
-The judiciary is independent from the other branches of government (ICS 2017).
+There is a low risk of corruption in Iceland’s judicial system.
+The judiciary is independent of the other branches of government (ICS 2017).
 Companies express confidence in the independence of the judiciary and perceive the efficiency of the legal framework pertaining to the settling disputes and challenging regulations to be satisfactory (GCR 2017-2018).
 Bribes and irregular payments in return for favorable judicial decisions are considered very rare (GCR 2015-2016).
-Only about one third of citizens express confidence in the system (GRECO 2015).
-Many observers have noted that the courts are biased, since almost all the judges attended the same law school (SGI 2017).
+Only about one-third of citizens express confidence in the system (GRECO 2015).
+Many observers have noted that the courts are biased since almost all the judges attended the same law school (SGI 2017).
 Foreign parties do not face discrimination in Icelandic courts (ICS 2017).
-Enforcing a contract requires less time and costs compared to the average in OECD high income countries (DB 2018).
+Enforcing a contract requires less time and costs compared to the average in OECD high-income countries (DB 2018).